rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 Overlays make the most sense when there is more than one, because they create different variants of a common base - e.g. development, QA, staging and production environment variants.

 These variants use the same overall resources, and vary in relatively simple ways, e.g. the number of replicas in a deployment, the CPU to a particular pod, the data source used in a ConfigMap, etc.

+in this lab we're going to:
+* configure overlays
+* configure variants
+* patching

+expand the helloworld/staging overlay.